ASE A1 Engine Repair Practice Test

 - D. Neither A or B.

 Answer A is correct.
 Use a square and a flat surface to check valve spring squareness.
-Rotate the valve and make sure all the coils contact the square as it is rotated.
+Rotate the valve and ensure all the coils contact the square as it is rotated.
 Use a square and a feeler gauge to check for tolerance.

 Answer B is wrong.
 The installed height is measured with the valve spring installed in the cylinder head.
 The valve springs installed height is measured from the spring's pocket in the head to the bottom of the retainer.

 Answer C is wrong.
 A weak or worn valve spring results in valve float.
-Valves open and close at incredible speeds; a valve spring must be able to endure these extreme conditions.
+Valves open and close at incredible speeds; a valve spring must endure these extreme conditions.
 Valve float can result in damage to other components in the valve train.

 Answer D is wrong.
 Valve float can result in damage to other components in the valve train.